Just-in-time Code Duplicates Extraction

 Conclusion: The results show that developers tend to appreciate the idea of the approach and are satisfied with various aspects of the plugin's operation.

-DOI Pre-print Data Tool
+Paper Pre-print Data Tool